BlenderEnvironments/4_Sketching_Geometry/README.md

 You will have a more comfortable working environment for sketching in Blender.

-### 4 Edit Your Grease Pencil Strokes
+### 4 Editing Grease Pencil Strokes

 **In this video (objectives)…**

 1. Edit stokes made using the grease pencil tool
 2. Great for when things new a slight adjustment
-3.
+3. Use Proportional editing to manipulate your sketch

 **After watching (learning outcomes)…**

-< What the student will be able to do, space above important >
+You will be able to modify your grease pencil after you have created it.

 ### Grease Pencil To Curve